ibm-cloud-docs/satellite/supported-regions.md

 {: shortdesc}

 **Why is my location managed by an {{site.data.keyword.cloud_notm}} multizone metro?** </br>
-Running {{site.data.keyword.cloud_notm}} services on your own infrastructure requires a secure connection to {{site.data.keyword.cloud_notm}} that is controlled, monitored, and managed by IBM to ensure that security and compliance standards for each of the services are met and to roll out updates to these services.
+Running {{site.data.keyword.cloud_notm}} services on your own infrastructure requires a secure connection to {{site.data.keyword.cloud_notm}}.
+The connection is controlled, monitored, and managed by IBM to ensure that security and compliance standards for each of the services are met and to roll out updates to these services.

 Every {{site.data.keyword.satelliteshort}} location is set up with a control plane that establishes the secure connection back to {{site.data.keyword.cloud_notm}}.
 The control plane consists of a highly available control plane master that runs in the {{site.data.keyword.cloud_notm}} multizone metro that you choose and that is controlled and managed by IBM.
 The control plane worker nodes run on your own compute hosts that you added to your {{site.data.keyword.satelliteshort}} location.